laws-africa/indigo/docs/guide/index.rst

 Welcome to the guide to using the Indigo platform to manage and maintain a collection of legislation documents.
-This guide is for law librarians and others who are familiar with writing legislation documents and want to know how to use the Indigo Platform.
+This guide is for law librarians and others who are familiar with writing legislation documents and want to know how to use the Indigo platform.

 .. note::